Peter Guthrie Tait: Middle years

-In 1860, Tait succeeded his old master, James D. Forbes, as professor of natural philosophy at the University of Edinburgh, and occupied the Chair until shortly before his death.
+In 1860, Tait succeeded his old master, James D. Forbes, as professor of natural philosophy at the University of Edinburgh.
+He occupied the Chair until shortly before his death.
 The first scientific paper under Tait's name only was published in 1860.
 His earliest work dealt mainly with mathematical subjects, and especially with quaternions, of which he was the leading exponent after their originator, William Rowan Hamilton.
-He was the author of two text-books on them—one an Elementary Treatise on Quaternions (1867), written with the advice of Hamilton, though not published till after his death, and the other an Introduction to Quaternions (1873), in which he was aided by Philip Kelland (1808–1879), one of his teachers at the University of Edinburgh.
-Quaternions was also one of the themes of his address as president of the mathematical section of the British Association for the Advancement of Science in 1871.
+He was the author of two text-books on them - one an Elementary Treatise on Quaternions (1867), written with the advice of Hamilton, though not published till after his death, and the other an Introduction to Quaternions (1873), in which he was aided by Philip Kelland (1808–1879).
+Kelland was one of his teachers and colleagues at the University of Edinburgh.
+Quaternions was also one of the themes of his address as president of the mathematical and physical section of the British Association for the Advancement of Science in 1871.
+Tait also collaborated with Lord Kelvin on Treatise on Natural Philosophy in 1867.

-He also produced original work in mathematical and experimental physics.
+Tait also produced original work in mathematical and experimental physics.
 In 1864, he published a short paper on thermodynamics, and from that time his contributions to that and kindred departments of science became frequent and important.
 In 1871, he emphasised the significance and future importance of the principle of the dissipation of energy (second law of thermodynamics).
 In 1873 he took thermoelectricity for the subject of his discourse as Rede lecturer at Cambridge, and in the same year he presented the first sketch of his well-known thermoelectric diagram before the Royal Society of Edinburgh.